GeorgePimpleton/cpp_misc_files/Clear Console Toolkit/README.md

 A Win32 API library to clear the contents of a console mode window.
 This was more experimentation, not something useful.

+## Versions

+- V1.0 - Don't use.
+- V1.1 - MS recommended use of virtual terminal sequences, use this.

 ## Usage

-There are two separate versions of the Clear Console Toolkit: a pre C++20 header only version and a C++20 module interface file.
+There are two separate versions of the Clear Console Toolkit for each version: a pre C++20 header only version and a C++20 module interface file.
 Use only one of the files!

 See the example .cpp files for basic "how to" instructions.